Gateway Review System - Overview

 - Gateway reviews are conducted in-line with Gateway Policy and the relevant Gateway workbooks.

 - The review team prepares a report and recommendations for review by the Gateway Coordination Agency

 - The Gateway Coordination Agency provides the agency with an opportunity to respond to any recommendations, before finalising the report and providing it to the project sponsor.
 Final reports must be provided to Treasury to support any investment decisions or on request.

 A typical review involves a planning day and then up to two days of interviews.

 Agencies are required to provide project documentation a week prior to the planning day.
 The planning day is conducted as a three to four hour project briefing, and if necessary, a site tour.

 The interview days are held approximately a week after the planning day.
 The agency nominates the individuals to be interviewed by the review team.
 The review team will also provide guidance to the agency on the selection of interviewees.
 The number of days needed for interviews is dependent on the number of interviewees to be interviewed.

 Agencies can expect a review report within one to two weeks of the interview days.

 Workbooks to support the implementation of reviews have been developed by each Gateway Coordination Agency.
 These workbooks contain indicators to help reviewers assess the health of a project and a template for completing the review report.
-Contact the relevant Gateway Coordination Agency to access the workbooks customised to your investment type (Capital/ICT/Recurrent) and gate.
+Contact the relevant Gateway Coordination Agency to access the workbooks customised to your investment or expenditure type (Capital/ICT/Recurrent) and gate.